-This is a basic boiled cabbage, delicious wedges with nothing but butter and salt and pepper to taste.
+This is a basic boiled cabbage recipe.
+Make these delicious wedges with nothing but butter and salt and pepper to taste.
 Drizzle with a little cider vinegar or pepper vinegar sauce if you like.

-See the tips and variations for some alternative seasonings and substitution ideas, and a how-to for pepper vinegar sauce.
+Also see below the recipe for tips and variations for alternative seasonings and substitution ideas, and a quick how-to for pepper vinegar sauce.

-Add about 1/2 inch of water to a large skillet or Dutch oven; bring to a boil.
+- Add about 1/2 inch of lightly salted water to a large skillet or Dutch oven; bring to a boil.
 Add cabbage wedges and salt; simmer, covered, for 8 to 10 minutes.

 Tips and Variations